 Medigap plans are standardized and must follow federal and state laws designed to protect you.
 Medigap plans are identified by letters: A, B, C, D, F, G, K, L, M, and N. All policies offer the same benefits, but some offer additional ones, so you can choose which one is right for you.
-Insurance companies can choose if they want to sell Medigap policies, but if they do so, they must offer Plan A, as well as Plan C and Plan F. (Medigap policies in Massachusetts, Wisconsin, and Minnesota are standardized differently.)
+Insurance companies can choose if they want to sell Medigap policies, but if they do so, they must offer Plan A. (It’s important to note that Medigap policies in Massachusetts, Wisconsin, and Minnesota are standardized differently.)

 Costs & Benefits